aallam/aallam.github.io/_posts/2019-01-29-reactivex:-rxjava.md

 </div>
 <br/>

-I always has been interested by Reactive Extensions (ReactiveX) and RxJava (and RxKotlin).
-Recently, I enjoyed reading the excellent book: [Learning RxJava][1] by Thomas Nield, and the following are my notes.
+Interested in Reactive Extensions and RxJava, I enjoyed reading the excellent book: [Learning RxJava][1] by Thomas Nield, and the following are my notes.

-## Why RxJava ?
+## Why RxJava?
 * Concurrency, event handling, obsolete data states, and exception recovery.
 * Maintainable, reusable, and evolvable.
 * Allows applications to be tactical and evolvable while maintaining stability in production.

-## Quick Start
+## Quickstart
 In ReactiveX, the core type is the `Observable` which essentially pushes things.
 A given `Observable<T>` pushes things of type `T` through a series of operators until it arrives at an `Observer` that consumes the items.
-The following is an example of an `Observable<String>` that will push three `String` objects:
+The following is an example of an `Observable<String>` that pushes three `String` objects:
 ```kotlin
 fun main() {
     val observable = Observable.just("Hello", "world", "!")
 }
 ```
-However, running this `main` method is not going to do anything other than declare a `Observable<String>`.
-To make this `Observable` actually push (or emit) these three strings, we need an `Observer` to _subscribe_ to it and receive the items:
+Running this `main` method isn't doing anything other than declare a `Observable<String>`.
+To make this `Observable` actually emit these three strings, an`Observer` need to _subscribe_ to it and receive the items:
 ```kotlin
 fun main() {
     val observable = Observable.just("Hello", "world", "!")